state-spaces/s4/README.md

 Models are defined in [src/models](src/models).
 See the README in this subdirectory for an overview.

-## Training

-The core training infrastructure of this repository is based on [Pytorch-Lightning](https://pytorch-lightning.readthedocs.io/en/latest/) with a configuration scheme based on [Hydra](https://hydra.cc/docs/intro/).

-The main entrypoint is `train.py` and configs are found in `configs/`.

 ### Configs and Hyperparameters
-Pre-defined configs for many end-to-end experiments are provided (see [experiments.md](experiments.md)).
+Pre-defined configs reproducing end-to-end experiments from the papers are provided, found under project-specific information in [models/](models/), such as for the [original S4 paper](models/s4/experiments.md).

 Configs can also be easily modified through the command line.
 An example experiment is